 For each assignment you will be given a new repository on [https://classroom.github.com].
+You will create your repository for each assignment by following a link in the relevant Canvas assignment.
 Please view your repository and the README.md file.
 It may clear things up after reading this.